 One lawn chore few homeowners know about is aeration or punching holes into the lawn to loosen compacted soil and deliver more nutrients to the roots.
 Aeration is a critical task in areas that experience winter snows or in lawns that endure heavy foot traffic.
 Unfortunately, if you fail to aerate your lawn properly, your lawn will brown and die in compacted areas.

 Not every lawn aerator is equal, though.
 While spike aerators are cheap and easy to use, they often worsen the problem by driving more soil into already compacted areas.
-If you are committed to aerating your lawn yourself — and not using a professional lawn care service — you should invest in a coring aerator, which removes plugs of soil from your lawn to solve the compaction problem.

 Just as you can’t exclusively eat potato chips and enjoy picture-perfect health, you shouldn’t feed your grass one type of fertilizer and expect it to grow into an award-winning lawn.
 To fertilize properly, you need to understand what the components of fertilizer do, so you can address lawn issues with the right nutrients.